MattSegal/family-photos/readme.md

 * Improve eagerness of image loading on page
 * add better image viewing UI

+* Try override blank=True in PhotoForm
+* Add celery.log to papaertrail
+* Figure out how to use celery locally
+* TODO - stop FS from mangling names

 ## Deployment

 /srv/app for Django app
 /srv/env for virtualenv
 /srv/static for staticfiles
-/srv/gunicorn.log for gunicorn logs
+/srv/photos for temp local photo storage /srv/gunicorn.log for gunicorn logs
+/srv/celery.log for celery logs